Alexander Ross (poet): Biography

+Ross was an admirer of the 16th Century makar Alexander Montgomerie and in around 1753 he composed a poem entitled "A Dream in Imitation of the Cherrie and the Slae" which has never been published.

+A memorial was erected in his honour c.
+1854 in the old churchyard of Lochlee in Glen Esk, Angus, where he is buried.

 Reputation

 Robert Burns praised Alexander Ross, writing "There is I know not what of wild happiness of thought and expression peculiarly beautiful in the old Scottish song style, of which his Grace, old venerable Skinner, the author of Tullochgorum etc., and the late Ross at Lochlee, of true Scottish poetic memory, are the only modern instances that I recollect, since Ramsay, with his contemporaries, and poor Bob Fergusson, went to the world of deathless existence and truly immortal song."